wbuz24/undergrad-repo/S23/Neuromorphic/Literature/processors.md

 These notes are derived from the [TENNLab](https://bitbucket.org/neuromorphic-utk/framework/src/master/markdown/framework_processor.md) and is intended to document the intricacies of the Izhikevich processor.

-A processor follows the general flow in the diagram below
+For reference: A processor follows the general flow in the diagram below.
+(Diagram from TENNLab processors markdown)

 ![processor_flowchart.png](processor_flowchart.png)